Ancient Tomb Sect

-The Ancient Tomb School is a fictional martial arts school in the wuxia novel The Return of the Condor Heroes by Jin Yong.
+The Ancient Tomb Sect or Ancient Tomb School is a fictional martial arts sect or school in the wuxia novel The Return of the Condor Heroes by Jin Yong.
 It plays a significant role in the early development of the protagonists, Yang Guo and Xiaolongnü.
-It was named after its base, the Ancient Tomb (古墓) in Mount Zhongnan.
+It was named after an ancient tomb in the Zhongnan Mountains where it is based.